WuChao-2024/tros_en_wuc_check_fork/docs/apps/navigation2.md

 ## User Guide

-### Horizon RDK Platform
+### Horizon RDK

-This section describes how to set up a simulation environment on the PC side, how to set the navigation destination, and how to run the navigation function with Horizon RDK and view the navigation result.
+This section describes how to set up a simulation environment on the PC, how to set the navigation destination, and how to run the navigation function with Horizon RDK and view the navigation result.

-1. Start the gazebo simulation environment on the **PC side**.
+1. Start the gazebo simulation environment on the **PC**.

    ```shell
    source /opt/ros/foxy/setup.bash